Matt looked up from the laptop screen to see Jennifer smiling at him.

 “The work has just begun.”

-She walked over to the row of fifty carved figures, as her arboreal arms reached for her sides.
-Reaching the first, the Green Lady tore a glowing mass of living wood from her body, and began to sing.
-A soft, wordless melody seemed to swirl around her hands as they placed the living wood against the chest of the first statue.
+She walked over to the row of thirteen carved figures, as her botanical arms reached for her sides.
+Reaching the first, the Green Lady tore a glowing mass of living wood from her body, a pulsing, throbbing piece of her being, and began to sing.
+A soft, wordless melody flowed from her wooden lips, dancing down her arms and flowing like fire to swirl around her hands as they placed the living wood against the chest of the first statue.
 Light escaped from the statue’s eyes as the piece of the Green Lady melted into its heart.

 The glowing man nodded, and immediately turned and ran away from the beach, heading for the forest beyond the sand dunes.